-We will mention again that installation of cables depends on the position they are to be in, the temperature of the area or void, the length of the run, the grouping of the points they serve and the type of device (Fuse, RCD etc) by which they are protected.
-The first table below id for cables which are installed by method 4 " enclosed in an insulated wall" The second table is for cables installed by method 1, "clipped direct".
-As it is shown there is quite a difference in rating so we have to be absolutely sure that we are doing the right thing.
+wires than are radios as the current that the appliance needs is considerably mention again that installation of cables depends on the position they are to be temperature of the area or void, the length of the run, the grouping of the points serve and the type of device (Fuse, RCD etc) by which they are protected.
+The below id for cables which are installed by method 4 " enclosed in an insulated The second table is for cables installed by method 1, "clipped direct".
+As it is there is quite a difference in rating so we have to be absolutely sure that we are and the right thing.

-applying circuits etc should be used as in the following table.
+circuits etc should be used as in the following table.